aitalk-app/aitalk/README.md

 [中文说明](/README-cn.md)

-Create and share AI talks https://ai-talk.app
+Create and share AI talks https://ai-talk.app.
+A side project of [Aoi](https://github.com/shellfly/aoi)

 ## Install
 You can download `aitalk` from the GitHub [release page](https://github.com/aitalk-app/aitalk/releases).
 Alternatively, you can use Go to install `aitalk` on your system: